-Dated design and dark, stuffy workplaces aren’t just uncomfortable to work in – they may be driving people away.
-Today’s knowledge workers expect welcoming work environments that encourage creativity, not stifle it.
+Dated design and dark, stuffy office spaces aren’t just uncomfortable to work in – they may be driving people away.
+Today’s knowledge workers (especially millennials) expect welcoming commercial interiors that encourage creativity, not stifle it.

 “The millennial generation is not used to sitting at a desk for eight hours a day, five days a week.
 They want the ability to move around between various environments in the workplace so they can conduct their work and also relax,” says John P. Yodzis, President and COO of DOW Electronics, which recently revamped its space to replace tall 1990s-style cubicles with low-profile workstations and contemporary collaboration rooms.
 “We’ve done a really good job of keeping it fun while still maintaining a business environment.”

-Ready to re-energize your office?
+Ready to re-energize your commercial interiors?
 Click on each space type below to see how renovation projects can revitalize your office.

 “It’s really important to give people the flexibility to get up from their desks and work in a different environment so they’re not in the same spot all day,” Savage explains.
 “If you can give them options, especially options with natural light and different types of seating, it’s an easy way to bring some changes to offices without a big budget.”